pombase/website/src/docs/status/protein-status-tracker.PomBase.md

 GO biological process, these genes are "known unknowns" rather than "unannotated".

+#### Functional clues for poorly characterised genes

+Where possible, PomBase provides functional hints for uncharacterised proteins.
+Evidence such as cellular localisation, genetic interactions, phenotypes, or weak evidence from other species, insufficient for a formal annotation, is included in product descriptions using “implicated in …”.

 #### Characterisation status history tables

 [Protein-coding gene characterisation statistics history](/status/gene-characterisation-statistics-history)